jlmeeker/gonetcat/README.md

   -port="2000": Port to listen on
-  -proto="tcp": Protocol to listen on: tcp, udp -repeat=false: Enable echo of received data (reply to sender with received data) -server=false: Listen for incoming connections -unit="bps": Desired units in which to display results (bps, kbps, mbps, gbps, tbps, pbps, ebps, zbps, ybps)
+  -proto="tcp": Protocol to listen on: tcp, udp -repeat=false: Enable echo of received data (reply to sender with received data) -runs=1: How many consecutive times to run the client transfer test (0 is indefinitely) -server=false: Listen for incoming connections -unit="bps": Desired units in which to display results (bps, kbps, mbps, gbps, tbps, pbps, ebps, zbps, ybps)
 ```